tpyork/hgen-612/course-info/hgen-612_syllabus.md

   - (05 points) ReproducibiliTea attendence
   - (15 points) Participation and attendance (may include other assignments TBD)

+## Attendence
+You are allowed one *unexcused* attendence, otherwise 4 points will be deducted from your particpation grade for any additional absences.
+Excused absences will be considered if I am contacted by direct messaging via Slack at least 24 hours in advance.
+I'm fairly lenient.

 [101]: https://r4ds.had.co.nz/            "R for Data Science"